What is Lean Six Sigma - Benefits and Implementation

 How long does a typical Lean Six Sigma project take?

 Despite what consultants might tell you, most impactful projects should take 4-6 months maximum.
-If it’s taking longer, you’re probably trying to boil the ocean.
+If it is taking longer, you are probably trying to boil the ocean.
 Start with 30-60 day pilot projects to build momentum.
-Our most successful customers see first improvements within 2-3 weeks of starting.
+Based on hundreds of implementations, the most successful teams see first improvements within 2-3 weeks of starting.

 Trying to fix everything at once.
 The second biggest?
-Using tools that are more complex than the problems they’re solving.
+Using tools that are more complex than the problems they are solving.
 Companies often invest in enterprise BPM systems that require months of setup when simple workflow automation would deliver results in days.
 Focus on quick wins first, then expand.

 Can Lean Six Sigma work for service industries?